 The songs that make the cut, in this reviewer’s opinion, are Be Quick Or Be Dead, Afraid To Shoot Strangers and Judas Be My Guide.
 The title track is one of their most popular ever, but nothing more than a mediocre Maiden song.
 The rest are best forgotten.

 Not even the skills of producer Martin Birch, struggling with the questionable qualities of Harris’ Barnyard Studios in his last ever job for Maiden, can save this project.
-Nicko McBrain’s drums do sound better than on the previous album, but the polish does not cover up the lack of great songs.
-And when Birch retires in 1992, Harris is left alone to produce and mix Maiden’s upcoming slew of live albums…
+Nicko McBrain’s drums do sound much better than they did on the previous album, but the polish does not cover up the lack of great songs.
+And when Birch retires in 1992, Harris is left alone to produce and mix Maiden’s upcoming slew of live albums.

-In the end, there’s no denying that Maiden seem to suffer from a dearth of musical inspiration in the wake of Adrian Smith’s departure.
-Years later Harris would reflect that “maybe Maiden lost something” when Smith left, and it could be said that they not only “lost something” but actually let go of something absolutely essential.
+Ultimately there is no denying that Maiden suffer a dearth of musical inspiration in the wake of Adrian Smith’s departure.
+Years later Harris would reflect that “maybe Maiden lost something” when Smith left, and it could be said that they not only “lost something” but actually let go of something absolutely essential: The fact remains that Iron Maiden have never made a truly great record without Smith, and the albums of his 1990s absence are easily the lowest point of their recording career.

 As the 1990s start unfolding, Iron Maiden have reached a point where the incredible quality of their 1980s output is just a fading memory.